gonzalo-bulnes/gardening_with_git/using_git_to_go_forward/README.md

 Acknowledgements
 ----------------

 I can't but thank my teammates at [Acid Labs](https://github.com/acidlabs).
-Without their disposition to experiment, those Git conventions wouldn't be conventions at all.
+Without their disposition to experiment, the Git conventions presented here wouldn't be conventions at all.

 License
 -------